-- Press the record button again to stop recording.
+- Press the pause button to stop recording and save your data.

 - View the resulting graph after recording your data.
-Drag the data cursor to measure the time (x-axis) value between two adjacent peaks in the graph.
+Measure the time (x-axis) value between two adjacent peaks in the graph.
+In the phyphox app, use the 'pick data' tool to select the highest points of two adjacent peaks.
+Once you have picked a data point the app will display its x- and y-values.
 Find the difference between these two times to calculate the period.
 Figure 5 shows an example graph.

 Figure 5.
 Example acceleration graph.
-The x-axis of this graph shows time in minutes:seconds and the y-axis shows acceleration in meters per second squared (m/s²).
-The data cursor shows a peak in the graph at 1.5 seconds.
+The x-axis of this graph shows time in seconds (s) and the y-axis shows acceleration in meters per second squared (m/s²).
+The data cursor shows a peak in the graph at 4.1 seconds.

 - Does recording data in this manner give you any additional insight that you could not get just by using a stopwatch?
 For example, does the oscillation period change over time, or remain constant?
 What about the amplitude (height) of the oscillation?

-- Optional: Have a friend use a stopwatch to measure the period while you take measurements with Google's Science Journal.
+- Optional: Have a friend use a stopwatch to measure the period while you take measurements with the sensor app.
 Which method do you think is more accurate?
 Does your answer change if you take measurements over a certain number of periods (e.g. 10) or a certain amount of time (e.g. one minute)?

 - Perform the project with different types and sizes of springs.